ckaestne/seaibib/README.md

 ## Software Architecture and Design

+Lakshmanan, Valliappa, Sara Robinson, and Michael Munn. *Machine learning design patterns*.
+O'Reilly Media, 2020.

+> Interesting book collecting a number of design patterns for building and deploying ML models.
+Patterns are described in lots of details with examples and concrete code snippets.
+It is very model focused and example driven, but covers the whole machine learning pipeline including feature engineering, training, and serving.
+Especially the coverage of MLOps (stateless serving function, transform, feature store, ...) seem useful and cover many modern tools and practices.

 Washizaki, Hironori, Hiromu Uchida, Foutse Khomh, and Yann-Gaël Guéhéneuc. "[Machine Learning Architecture and Design Patterns](http://www.washi.cs.waseda.ac.jp/wp-content/uploads/2019/12/IEEE_Software_19__ML_Patterns.pdf)."
 Paper draft, 2019

 > A useful collection of design patterns, architectural patterns, and anti-patterns derived from a literature survey of 19 papers and 19 grey literature articles.
 Not a detailed discussion and no detailed pattern description, but pointers to the sources, a list of patterns names, and an overview of their relations, that are likely useful for further exploration and discussions, see their [web site](http://www.washi.cs.waseda.ac.jp/ml-patterns/).
 Many of the patterns seem to relate more to big-data processing than ML, but are likely useful when building ML-enabled systems.